Published: 1st October 2020

 When you’re about to tie the knot, or happily living with your spouse, it’s difficult to imagine what would happen if you separate.
 We can give you piece of mind by preparing a robust pre/post nuptial agreement to protect your assets.

-Cohabitees Agreements
+Cohabitees agreements

 Contrary to popular belief, there is no such thing as ‘common law’, meaning many unmarried couples fail to recognise their lack of legal protection if they separate.
 Our cohabitation law specialists can help you prepare a legally-binding agreement to protect your financial interests.